tytydraco/yessleep/out/A_wall_of_fog_rolled_across_North_America_in_1993.md

 I had the radio on super low and pressed to one ear while I sat.
 Some music was on for a while but soon Big Steve comes back on air but he’s sounding a little different.
 Quieter, not like I have the volume down quieter but like he’s almost whispering into the microphone quieter.

  He says “welcome back, ladies and gents, welcome back to the town in the fog wall.
 We got a new one here for you tonight.
 I got up to take a trip down to the little boys room—thank god for septic tanks, can I get an amen—and I took a peek at our security cameras while I did, as I’m want to do.
 Now there isn’t much to look at out there in the fog wall most of the time, y’all aint missing much—*its fog!--* but I'll be damned if I didn’t catch a little bit of movement out there in the west parking lot.
-We got a little LED light hooked up out there, not much of a power draw and it’s good to have a light on in the night in case any raccoons feel like ransacking the place but tonight I did not see a raccoon.
+We got a little LED light hooked up out there, not much of a power draw and it’s good to have a light on in the night in case any raccoons feel like ransacking the place.
+But tonight I did not see a raccoon.
 I saw...”

 Big Steve trailed off there for a sec.

-“... well family, I don’t quite know what I saw.
+“... well, family, I don’t quite know what I saw.
 It was big, but not like an elephant big.
 Like it wasn’t *solid* or *thick*.
-It looked kinda like a hairball blew across the camera lens truth be told, and that might have very well been what it was, all fuzzy n outta focus and lookin to be carried on a breeze from out yonder.”
+It looked kinda like a hairball blew across the camera lens truth be told, and that might have very well been what it was, all fuzzy 'n outta focus and lookin to be carried on a breeze from out yonder.”

  He paused again.

-“Wish Sunday Sue decided to stay up here so I could get a second opinion but she drove out on Monday to keep an eye on her family.
-Sunday Sue, if youre out there I hope you’re doing fine and well.
-I’m good up here but an old man does miss his cohost.”
+“Wish Sunday Sue decided to stay up here so I could get a second opinion, but she drove out on Monday to keep an eye on her family.
+Sunday Sue, if you're out there I hope you’re doing fine and well.
+I’m good up here.
+But an old man does miss his cohost.”

 He chuckled.